Look Flawless with The Perfect Color

 Use These Tests To Determine Your Skin Tone

 The first step to lead you in the right direction is to learn whether or not your hair works well with cool tones or warm tones.

 If you are neutral, your skin works well with both!
 Cool, warm and neutral tones are remarkable because just a little change can alter your look completely.
-Naturally, warm skin tones look best with warm hair colors, and cool skin tones look best with cool hair colors whereas neutral can rock either.
+Naturally, warm skin tones look best with warm hair, and cool skin tones look best with cool hair whereas neutral can rock either.

 The key is for you to pick the color that best accentuates your natural features.
 How do you figure out if you have warm or cool skin?
 Here are some quick tests you can do to help you determine that!